drakkan/sftpgo/README.md

 - `auth_result`, integer.
 Set this field to 1 to indicate successfull authentication, 0 is ignored, any other value means authentication error.
 If this fields is found and it is different from 0 then SFTPGo does not read any other questions from the external program and finalize the authentication.

 SFTPGo writes the user answers to the program standard input, one per line, in the same order of the questions.
+Please be sure that your program receive the answers for all the issued questions before asking for the next ones.

 Keyboard interactive authentication can be chained to the external authentication.
 The authentication must finish within 60 seconds.